Types of Taxes

-Often, excise taxes are higher than general sales taxes and are often imposed on items that are mostly purchased by out-of-state visitors, such as for hotel occupancy or car rentals.
+Often, excise taxes are higher than general sales taxes and are often imposed on items mostly purchased by out-of-state visitors, such as for hotel occupancy or car rentals.
 (States obviously believe in taxation without representation!)
-Excise or sales taxes are also assessed on property that is transferred where documentation is required to record the transfer, since compliance is generally much higher, such as the transfer of real estate.
+Excise or sales taxes are also assessed on transferred property where documentation is required to record the transfer, since compliance is much higher, such as the transfer of real estate.

-A use tax is a special type of tax that the buyer is supposed to pay when purchasing an item from an out-of-state vendor who does not have a physical presence within the state, and is, therefore, not required to collect sales tax for the state.
+A use tax is a special type of tax buyers are supposed to pay when purchasing items from out-of-state vendors who do not have a physical presence within the state, and are, therefore, not required to collect sales tax for the state.
 These taxes are often called Amazon taxes, because Amazon does not collect sales taxes for most jurisdictions, although that may soon change.
 Use taxes are generally very difficult to enforce, so they are rarely collected.
-The rationale for the use tax is that businesses located within the state or jurisdiction have to charge sales tax while out-of-state vendors do not, thus increasing the price of the goods and services that are sold by state vendors.
+The rationale for the use tax is that businesses located within the state or jurisdiction have to charge sales tax while out-of-state vendors do not, thus increasing the price of goods and services sold by state vendors.
 This has become a particular pervasive problem with the rapid rise in online shopping.

 Many states sometimes offer a tax holiday, when certain items can be purchased during a restricted period, usually a couple of days, without paying a sales or use tax, to help out the poor or to stimulate desirable activity.
 Most of these tax holidays seem to be in August, when items needed for the coming school year are exempted from sales or use taxes.
 Common tax holiday items include clothing and school supplies below a certain price, such as $100, and sometimes computers, since they are increasingly being used in the classroom but still remain expensive for many parents.